KIF: A Wikidata-Based Framework for Integrating Heterogeneous Knowledge Sources: Background

 \subsection{Wikibase Data Model}

-Wikibase's data model\footnote{\url{https://www.mediawiki.org/wiki/Wikibase/DataModel}} consists of entities and statements about entities.
+Wikibase's data model~\cite{Wikibase-DataModel} consists of entities and statements about entities.
 In Wikidata's UI, statements are grouped into ``entity pages''.
-Figure~\ref{fig:marie-curie} shows the page of entity Q7186, which stands for the Polish-French physicist and chemist Marie Curie.\footnote{\url{https://www.wikidata.org/wiki/Q7186}} Every entity has a label, description, and aliases.
-In Figure~\ref{fig:marie-curie}, these are shown in the header at the top of the page.
+Figure~\ref{fig:benzene} shows the page of entity Q2270, which stands for the chemical compound benzene.\footnote{\url{https://www.wikidata.org/wiki/Q2270}} Every entity has a label, a description, and one or more aliases.
+In Figure~\ref{fig:benzene}, these are shown in the header at the top of the page.

 After the header comes the ``Statements'' section which groups statements about the entity being described.
 A \emph{statement} consists of two parts: subject and snak.
 The \emph{subject} is the entity about which the statement is made.
-The \emph{snak} is the statement's claim; it associates a property with either a specific value, some unspecified value, or no value.
+The \emph{snak} is the statement's claim.
+It associates a property with either a specific value, some unspecified value, or no value.